 The ingredients commonly used in sumashijiru include mitsuba (Japanese parsley), kamaboko (fish cake), shiitake mushrooms, small shrimp, and fu (wheat gluten).

-As sumashijiru focuses on enjoying the flavors of the soup itself, it's better to use a smaller amount of ingredients.
-When the emphasis is on the ingredients themselves, it is called "suimono," and in Japan, it is considered a different dish from sumashijiru.
+Since this soup dish focuses on enjoying the flavors of the broth itself, it is preferable to use a smaller quantity of ingredients.
+When the emphasis is on the ingredients, it is called 'Suimono,' which is considered a different type of soup in Japan compared to sumashijiru.

 Ingredients